Hello and welcome to Great Passive Income Ideas .com, a site that is all about finding ways to make extra money on the side.

 If you’d really like to learn more about starting your own blog and how to make money from it, then click on the link to check out our free +7,500 word guide!

 15. Affiliate Marketing: Sometimes bloggers and website creators concentrate their efforts on promoting certain products where they get a percentage of the cut if a product or service gets sold.
-This can be done either on your blog or through the use of a niche site (see below for this topic).
+This can be done either on your blog or through the use of a niche site (see No. 17 for this topic).
+Of all the passive income ideas, this is one is truly “passive” because as people click on your ads, you don’t have to do anything at all.
 There are dozens of affiliate broker services out there (Google Adsense, Amazon Affiliates, Commission Junction, Flex Offers, Click Bank, etc) and they allow you pick from thousands of different products in your particular niche.
-Of all the passive income ideas, this is one is truly “passive” because as people click on your ads, you don’t have to do anything at all.
+Sign up for a free account with Affilorama to learn more about how to do affiliate marketing right.

 16. Email Marketing: This is another form of affiliate marketing where you use your list of blog subscribers to promote a certain product.
 Lots of successful bloggers swear by this process because they claim that your website subscribers are a “target audience” for your niche; thereby increasing the chances of more purchases.